petronz/logger-life/README.md

-# LogLife #
+# LoggerLife #

-Log Life is a logging library for NodeJs that provides you multiple log methods, string interpolations for messages, catching of main process error and warning events, file logging, log interception and callbacks launch.
+LoggerLife is a logging library for NodeJs that provides you multiple log methods, string interpolations for messages, catching of main process error and warning events, file logging, log interception and callbacks launch.

 ## Usage example ##